Daiene/validationForm/README.md

 ## Features

-**CPF and CNPJ Validation** Choose between CPF and CNPJ options, displaying an error if the field is empty or invalid.
+**CPF and CNPJ Validation:** Choose between CPF and CNPJ options, displaying an error if the field is empty or invalid.

 **Full Name Validation:** Display an error if the field is empty or invalid.